-Cerebral small vessel disease (alternatively subcortical small vessel disease, chronic small vessel disease, or cerebral microangiopathy) is an umbrella term for lesions in the subcortical brain attributed to pathologic changes in the small vessels.
+Cerebral small vessel disease, also known as cerebral microangiopathy, is an umbrella term for lesions in the brain attributed to pathology of small arteries, arterioles, capillaries, venules, or small veins.
 It is the most common cause of vascular dementia/cognitive impairment and is a major cause of ischemic and hemorrhagic strokes.

 There is wide variability in the literature regarding terminology for small vessel disease.

-With respect to anatomy, small vessels include arterioles, capillaries, and small veins/venules.
+With respect to anatomy, small vessels include small arteries, arterioles, capillaries, venules, and small veins.
 The arterial bed has been a primary focus of the literature, with arterial small vessel disease being a proposed term for this entity, but venous collagenosis is also responsible for some of the changes 15.
-The small vessels involved are too small to visualize by imaging, so imaging focuses on their sequelae.
+The small vessels involved are too small to visualize by imaging in vivo, so imaging focuses on their sequelae.